thomasklingbeil/XS1_HA/README.md

 # Work in progress
 This component is in its baby shoes and in no way meant to be used in production.

+# Configuration

+Just add these two lines to your configuration:

+    # XS1 Gateway
+    xs1:
+      host: "192.168.2.75"

+The component will connect to the gateway and pick up all device configurations automatically.
+If you change the configuration for a device on the XS1 gateway you currently have to restart home assistant to trigger an update.

 # License
     XS1_HA by Markus Ressel
     Copyright (C) 2017  Markus Ressel